 Omotesando Dori

-Looking down the zelkova-lined Omotesando Dori toward Aoyama.
+Looking down the zelkova-lined Omotesando Dori toward the Aoyama intersection.

 The Backstreets and Cat Street

-While the main thoroughfare is home to glass-and-steel flagships like Prada and Dior, the real soul of the area is found in the narrow side streets that splinter off the main road.
-Cat Street (Ura-Harajuku) is a winding, pedestrian-only path that connects Omotesando to Shibuya, filled with artisanal coffee shops, vintage boutiques, and streetwear icons.
-This area offers a more relaxed, “European” ambiance where independent designers and hidden galleries flourish away from the crowds of the main boulevard.
+While the main thoroughfare is home to glass-and-steel flagships, the real soul of the area is found in the narrow side streets that splinter off the main road.
+Cat Street (Ura-Harajuku) is a winding, pedestrian-only path built over the former Shibuya River.
+It connects Omotesando to Shibuya and is filled with artisanal coffee shops, vintage boutiques, and streetwear icons.
+This area offers a more relaxed ambiance where independent designers and hidden galleries flourish.
+Don’t miss the Oriental Bazaar, a landmark for traditional Japanese crafts and souvenirs housed in a building that mimics temple architecture.

 History of Omotesando